Private Ski Lessons Chamonix & Megève

 Day 3: Aiguilles Rouges

 We eat a good breakfast overlooking the Aguilles Rouges mountain before leaving this beautiful spot.
 Our way down to Argentière will take us to the Lac Cheserys and either Argentière or the Col du Montets.
 Those that want to hike a bit longer can join the guide on the Petit Balcon Sud all the way back to Chamonix.
-Lunch will be served at local restaurant in a typical mountain restaurant.
+Lunch will be served at a typical mountain restaurant.

 • 3-5 hrs, 10km, – 100m